CUP-ECS/spack-packages/README.md

   1. Clone spack from https://github.com/spack/spack.
   2. Set up your environment so that the ~/.spack directory is created.
   3. Register this repository by adding the following lines to your ~/.spack/repos.yaml file:
+  4. Use spack normally.
+Spack will automatically find libraries included in this repository.
 ```
 repos:
   cupecs: